versus A Child’s Best Interests

 (1) The state removes the parents’ ability to choose the kind of education that would develop their child’s personality in all respects.

 (3) Another complicating factor is the fact that the South African homeschooling law is being changed.
-The BELA Bill which was published for commentary in 2017, but has not been promulgated yet as law [as at April 2024], intends changing the homeschooling scene to delivery of state education at home.
-Parents hesitate to register now, not knowing how the BELA Bill is going to impact them, if they are already registered when it becomes law.
+The BELA Bill which was [updated starts] promulgated in September 2024, intends changing the homeschooling scene to delivery of state education at home.
+Parents are reluctant to register.

 Parents are encouraged to join the Pestalozzi Trust, which is an organisation established to help them defend their right to home education.
 Members receive an emergency number to call should they land in conflict with the DBE, Welfare or Police regarding their home education, and members are kept up to date with legal developments.”